cruncher/resource/README.md

 #### .request('get')

-Get all objects from storage.
+Get all objects from the sever.

-    resource.storage('get').then(function(array) {
+    resource.request('get').then(function(array) {
-        // Array contains all retrieved objects.
+        // Array contains all loaded objects.
     });

 #### .request('put')